zenoss/zenosslabs/docs/zenpack_development/monitoring_snmp_device/device_monitoring.rst

    daemon must be running to add jobs from the web interface.
-The *zenjobs* daemon is not required to be running when adding devices using *zendisc* from the command line because it immediately adds the device instead of putting scheduling a job to do it.
+The *zenjobs* daemon is not required to be running when adding devices using *zendisc* from the command line because it immediately adds the device instead of scheduling a job to do it.

 You should now see that Zenoss was able to model some information about the